TJiangBio/MetaGXplore/README.md

 ![Fig1](https://github.com/TJiangBio/MOGIMETA/assets/51648159/e2b4c885-af26-4b9c-968a-0333d91edf99)

 ### Objective
-Our goal is for MetaGXplore to assist professionals make treatment decision when predict the rish of metastasis for a specific patient.
-In addition, to enhance the interpretability of MetaGXplore, we employed the Graph Mask and Feature Mask methods from GNNExplainer.
+The goal of MetaGXplore is to assist professionals in making treatment decisions by predicting the risk of metastasis for a specific patient.
+Additionally, to enhance the interpretability of MetaGXplore, we employed the Graph Mask and Feature Mask methods from GNNExplainer.

 ### Use and distribution
 In general, we recommend testing and using MetaGXplore with patient multi-omics data.

 ### Installation
-Installation can be done via pip
+You can install MetaGXplore via pip:

   ```
   git clone https://github.com/TJiangBio/MetaGXplore.git